CrypMart/ZA-project/README.md

 --------
 Only in phase 2,we will support ISV and other kinds co-operations
 ```
-PM> how to get started with ZA?
+> how to get started with ZA?
 ```
 Here will put a QR picture ,todo

 Contribute
 --------

-You can contribute to NEO with [issues](https://github.com/ZA-LINK/ZA-project/issues) and [PRs](https://github.com/ZA-LINK/ZA-project/pulls).
+You can contribute to ZA with [issues](https://github.com/ZA-LINK/ZA-project/issues) and [PRs](https://github.com/ZA-LINK/ZA-project/pulls).
 Simply filing issues for problems you encounter is a great way to contribute.
 Contributing implementations is greatly appreciated.

 We use and recommend the following workflow: